Skip to main content

 The students learn how to design with and from writing (12EKd-SA: Writing + Expression), produce photographic, illustrative and graphic images and examine their reception (12EKd-BW: Image + Effect), develop analogue or digital, static or animated or moving publication formats (12EKd-FN: Formats + Narration) and design signs and communication systems and conceive address strategies (12EKd-ZA: Signs + Address).

-Here, Prof. Lisa Bucher (Information and Image), Prof. Matthias Beyrow (Identity and Sign), Prof. Klaus Dufke (Motion Graphics), Prof. Luc(as) de Groot (Type Design), Prof. Wiebke Loeper (Photography), Christina Poth (Typography), Prof. Sven Völker (Experiment and Strategy) as well as the assistant professors Constanze Hein and Susanne Stahl (Editorial Design) teach.
+Here, Prof. Lisa Bucher (Information and Image), Prof. Matthias Beyrow (Identity and Sign), Prof. Klaus Dufke (Motion Graphics), Prof. Luc(as) de Groot (Type Design), Prof. Wiebke Loeper (Photography), Prof. Christina Poth (Typography), Prof. Sven Völker (Experiment and Strategy) as well as Prof. Susanne Stahl (Editorial Design) teach.
 You can find out more about the individual teaching areas of the degree programme here.

 In the module group design fundamentals, 5 credits must be completed in the first part of the degree programme, at least 3 of which must be from the student's own degree programme.
 Our speciality in Potsdam: The other credits can also be obtained in seminars from interface and product design.